phalpern/WG21-halpern/task_block_proposal-r4.md

 if called from serial code, a library function will always return on the same thread even if the library function uses parallelism internally.

+## Added _DECAY_COPY_ for `run`

+We borrowed some of the language used to describe `async` for the invocation of the asynchronous function in `task_block::run`.
+In particular, it is necessary to copy the invocable passed as a function argument to `run` so that the continuation can modify or destroy the argument without invalidating the asynchronously-called invocable.

 ## Naming changes

 A number of identifiers have changed names in this proposal for the following